Suicide

 2024-0294 31 May 2024 Dorset

-Concerns summary A high-risk mental health patient was inappropriately transferred to a prison with limited healthcare and no effective handover.
+Concerns summary (AI summary) A high-risk mental health patient was inappropriately transferred to a prison with limited healthcare and no effective handover.
 The absence of a national directory for prison healthcare facilities exacerbated risks for prisoners with complex needs.

 Katie Madden